mcaceresb/latex-preamble/README.md

 LaTeX Preambles v1.0
 ====================

-The main files here are `mcpreamble.sty` for LaTeX and `mcbeamerpreamble.sty` for beamer.
-They are my preferred preambles (and I add some options I like) and are meant for personal use.
+The main files here are `mcpreamble.sty` and `nberpreamble.sty` for LaTeX.
+These are my preferred preambles (and I add some options I like) and are meant for personal use.
 Copy at your own risk.
-Suggestions are appreciated. **PLEASE NOTE I AM JUST DESCRIBING `mcpreamble` HERE AND NOT `mcbeamerpreamble`**
+Suggestions are appreciated.

+`nberpreamble` is a rather simple package with output that will look instantly recognizable to anyone who has compiled using LaTeX.
+It mainly adds some commands and options I like. `mcpreamble` is a more complicated experimental package that I document here.

 ## Quickstart